 SEA Objective Relevant Transport Planning Objectives (TPO) Climate Change: Respond to the climate emergency by decarbonising infrastructure, facilitating a low carbon economy and adapting to accommodate the effects of climate change.
 The TPOs provide adequate coverage of the Climate Change SEA Objective through seeking to facilitate and encourage active travel by creating environments which better allow people to choose walking and cycling as options.
 Improvements to public transport to make it more reliable, improve interchanges and improve journey times also support this SEA Objective.
 The TPOs which relate to car based travel could prove problematic, for instance improving journey times could have a reversed effect and make car travel the preferred mode above active and public transport.
-Many of the TPOs included are likely to have a positive impact on Air Quality and Amenity however no TPOs specifically address emission reductions and tackling poor air quality.
-Biodiversity, Geodiversity and Soil: Conserve, protect and enhance biodiversity and geodiversity interests, including through safeguarding important sites, species, soil resources and habitats and by protecting green infrastructure.
-Coverage of this SEA Objective is relatively weak.
+Many of the TPOs included are likely to have a positive impact on Air Quality and Amenity however no TPOs specifically address emission reductions and tackling poor air quality. enhance biodiversity and geodiversity interests, including Coverage of this SEA Objective is relatively weak.
 Any TPO that requires the delivery of new infrastructure should have regard for their potential impact on biodiversity, geodiversity and soil and opportunities to enhance the physical environment should be included.
 Creating environments which allow more people to walk and cycle have the potential to create new green infrastructure and this should be considered as the RTS progresses.
+Water, Flood Risk and Resilience: Conserve, protect and enhance water environments, water quality and water resources, whilst adapting to climate change and reducing flood risks.
 This SEA Objective receives little direct coverage in the TPOs with no objectives included to directly increase resilience of the transport network against flood risk and adapting to climate change.
 As the RTS progresses it should be ensured that any transport interventions have regard for this objective and should not contribute to flood risk on the transport network or elsewhere as a result of transport interventions.
 Cultural Heritage: Conserve, protect and enhance the historic environment and cultural assets.
 Opportunities to conserve, protect and enhance the historic environment and cultural assets have not been considered at this early stage.
 Landscape: Protect and enhance the landscape character, townscape character and visual amenity.
 Landscape considerations are not given much coverage in the TPOs at this early stage.
 Actions required to meet any objectives should consider landscape impact and seek to enhance landscape and townscape character and amenity.
 Accessibility: Ensure appropriate and affordable access for all to facilities, services, economic opportunities and social activities.
 The TPOs give good coverage of this SEA Objective improvements to affordability and accessibility featuring with a particularly strong emphasis with regard to active travel and public transport.
-Inclusive Growth: Improve social and economic prosperity for all by enhancing productivity and competitiveness and through reducing societal inequalities.
 This SEA Objective receives good coverage in the TPOs in particular with regard to affordability and accessibility and in terms of the freight sector where intervention could improve competitiveness and productivity in the production and distribution of goods.

-SEA Objective Relevant Transport Planning Objectives (TPO) population, including with respect to physical and mental health Health is afforded good coverage through the TPOs related to increased safety and security, reduced injuries and fatalities, improved active travel environments, decarbonisation and public transport improvements. the efficient and effective use of natural resources, land and Through seeking to make improvements to existing road networks and freight links good coverage is given in the TPOs to this SEA Objective.
+SEA Objective Relevant Transport Planning Objectives (TPO) Health is afforded good coverage through the TPOs related to increased safety and security, reduced injuries and fatalities, improved active travel environments, decarbonisation and public transport improvements. the efficient and effective use of natural resources, land and Through seeking to make improvements to existing road networks and freight links good coverage is given in the TPOs to this SEA Objective.
 Any interventions resulting from the RTS should seek to ensure that natural resources and land are used efficiently.